UCLA vs. Arizona NCAA Football Odds, Plays and Insights | October 9, 2021

 - UCLA's games this year have gone over the total in two out of five opportunities (40%).

-- UCLA is 3-1 against the spread and 3-1 overall this season when the team puts up more than 31.0 points.
+- UCLA is 3-1 against the spread and 3-1 overall in games when it puts up more than 31 points.

-- UCLA is 3-2 against the spread and 3-2 overall when the team churns out over 363.8 yards.
+- UCLA is 3-2 against the spread and 3-2 overall when the team totals more than 363.8 yards.

-- The Bruins have three turnovers this season, equal to the number of takeaways for the Wildcats.

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.